Skip to main content

 • Start issuing tokens signed by the new private key (with the new kid).

-• Old tokens will remain valid until their exp is reached.
+• Old tokens remain valid until their exp is reached.